 6. The Irishman (Martin Scorsese)

-The Irishman is a haunting examination of how one examines his legacy and the impact of his life.
-Its lengthy running time searches through vast passages in time and place and signaling how it so thoroughly focused on the choices of one’s past, only really does so as an act of recollection.
+The Irishman is a haunting examination of how one man examines his legacy and the impact of his life.
+Its lengthy running time searches through vast passages in time and place and in a sign of how it is so thoroughly focused on the choices of one’s past, only really does so as an act of recollection.
 Martin Scorsese seeks yet another angle on the gangster movie, delivering a film that probes the cultural impact of the genre of which so many of his greatest works have become seminal moments.
 Here, he seeks a more nuanced perspective that both works as a superb crime story and a commentary all its own.

 5. The Souvenir (Joanna Hogg)